Last Updated on December 2, 2021 by Lea Melo

 Who is allowed to travel to Portugal?

-According to what was disclosed by the Portuguese Government, only passengers who come from flights from the following countries are allowed to travel to Portugal:
+According to what was disclosed by the Portuguese Government on November 30th 2021, only passengers who come from flights from the following countries are allowed to travel to Portugal:

 - Countries that make up the European Union;

 - Countries associated with the Schengen Area (Liechtenstein, Norway, Iceland, and Switzerland);

 - The United Kingdom;

 In addition to these countries, it is possible to travel to Portugal subject to reciprocity from the following destinations: Saudi Arabia, Argentina, Australia, Bahrain, Canada, Chile, Colombia, South Korea, United Arab Emirates, Jordan, Kuwait, Namibia, New Zealand, Peru, Qatar, People’s Republic of China, Rwanda, Singapore, Ukraine and Uruguay, special administrative regions of Hong Kong and Macao and Taiwan territorial authority/authority.